nd1012/wan24-PoeditParser/src/wan24-PoeditParser CLI/README.md

 This is a small dotnet tool for parsing source code for gettext strings and writing the result in the PO format to a file or STDOUT.

+**CAUTION**: It can create a PO file from the command line, but using it as Poedit extractor didn't work yet (Poedit discards the custom extractor configuration, which may be a bug - not sure yet).

 It's pre-configured for use with the [`wan24-Core`](https://github.com/WAN-Solutions/wan24-Core) translation helpers for C#, but it can be customized easily for any environment and any